opset/openset/docs/osl/language_reference.md

 The `<<` function has defines groupings (pivots) for the result set.

-Aggregators specified in the the `select` section will be executed using the columns for the current row `cursor`.
+Aggregators specified in the the `select` section will be executed using the properties found on current row `cursor`.

 The following OSL script will generate a tree: